 ***I am a Pampered Chef Consultant – please contact me when you would like to schedule your virtual or in-person party, fundraiser or wedding shower, or to place an order.
 If you have any questions about the products you already have, or want some information on starting your own PC business, I can help you with that as well!!***

-Please drop a comment below, or send me a message directly to place an order, or to schedule your in-home, virtual or catalog party with me – I would be thrilled to help you get some FREE and discounted!!
+I’d love to hear from you!
+Please drop a comment below or send me a direct message to place an order or schedule your in-home, virtual, or catalog party with me.
+I’m excited to help you earn some fantastic FREE and discounted products!

 Ham and Corn Chowder – Salt and Lavender (Video)